EBolle/NLP-Weather-dataset/README.md

 ## Instructions

-To execute this pipeline yourself there are a few things you need to do.
+To execute the pipeline yourself there are a few things you need to do.

 - Download the data from the 2 sources
 - Upload the data to S3 (include AWS CLI2 code?)